Comedy Inc. (Australian TV series)

-Comedy Inc. was an Australian sketch comedy television series, which ran on the Nine Network from 19 February 2003 to 26 December 2007.
+Comedy Inc. is an Australian sketch comedy television series, which ran on the Nine Network from 19 February 2003 to 26 December 2007.
 The series was produced by Crackerjack Productions.
 It first premiered in February 2003 in the new wave of Australian sketch comedy shows being launched across the free-to-air channels along with Big Bite and skitHOUSE.
 Since the end of the series episodes have been repeated on the Foxtel cable channel, The Comedy Channel and during 2009, reruns were shown on Nine HD before the channel's closure.